 ABOUT THE AUTHOR

-Hi there.
-Curiosity and a love of words drives me creatively, alongside that big question - what if?
+Kia ora and welcome to my website.
+What drives you?
+For me it's a powerful question - what if?
 What if I didn't live in Wellington with my partner and boys?
 What if I'd frozen to death on that mountainside in Corsica?
 What if that squishy lump in my pocket was plastic explosive?
 (It isn't.)
+What if there was a bit more justice in the world?
 In my life as a social scientist I have explored issues from activism to architecture.
 Flash Frontier has kindly published my short fiction.
 Stop Looking is my second novel.

 Get in touch with me for more information about upcoming releases.
 Or to let me know your thoughts on my books.
 I won't spam you or share your information with anyone else.
 (Ditto if you want to subscribe in the section below).